Congregation Shaare Zion: Internal politics

-Born in Jerusalem in 1900, the late Rabbi Jacob S. Kassin, was brought in to lead the congregation as the new Chief Rabbi of the community in 1932.
+Born in Jerusalem in 1900, Jacob S. Kassin, was brought in to lead the congregation as the new Chief Rabbi of the community in 1932.
 Kassin was instrumental in establishing several binding edicts during his tenure, such as the 1935 "Conversion to Judaism proclamation".
 His son-in-law, Baruch Ben Haim (1921-2005), also served a leadership role for the synagogue and the community.
 Ben Haim is credited with a number of contributions to the synagogue, including the founding of the Shaare Zion Torah Center, where many congregants spend their time learning Torah.
 The Torah Center was established to educate the community in subjects of Jewish law and Torah.
 Morning and evening study classes are given by influential rabbis on a daily basis.

-Between the 1940s and the 1950s, the rabbi of the congregation was the late Rabbi Kurt Klappholz; an Ashkenazi rabbi born in Berlin to Polish parents, who was also principal of the Magen David Yeshivah, the congregation's day school.
+Between the 1940s and the 1950s, the rabbi of the congregation was Kurt Klappholz; an Ashkenazi rabbi born in Berlin to Polish parents, who was also principal of the Magen David Yeshivah, the congregation's day school.
 Jacob Kassin's son, Rabbi Saul J. Kassin originally served as a consulting rabbi along with Rabbi Abraham Hecht, who took over when Rabbi Klappholz left for another position.
 Hecht had served the Sephardic community for over fifty years: directing the large minyan of the main sanctuary, offering classes in Jewish Law, as well as scheduling and attending social receptions such as Bar Mitzvahs and Brit Milahs, along with officiating countless wedding ceremonies.
 However, due to controversial views regarding the Arab–Israeli conflict, Hecht was forced to exit his position under political pressure.

-Another notable rabbinic figure to serve the congregation, was Rabbi Dr. Raymond Harari.
+Another notable rabbinic figure to serve the congregation was Rabbi Dr. Raymond Harari.
 Harari directed the B'nei Shaare Zion minyan in the former banquet hall for a period of 18 years; from 1980 to 1998.
 Harari subsequently resigned his position for a different opportunity to lead the smaller Kol Israel congregation in Midwood, Brooklyn.
 He later led rabbinical duties at the Mikdash Eliyahu synagogue in the Gravesend neighborhood.
 Harari is also currently the Rosh Yeshivah of the Yeshiva of Flatbush.
 Rabbi Yaakov Ben Haim and Rabbi David Maslaton both jointly lead the new B'nei Shaare Zion synagogue in his place.